-After retiring from a career as a practicing lawyer, Jerry Lawson is returning to advising lawyers and writing about the best uses of legal technology.
+After retiring from a career as a practicing lawyer, Jerry Lawson founded New Strategies in Legal Tech LLC and returned to writing about the best uses of legal technology.
 His current primary areas of interest is knowledge management for lawyers.
-Other Information about his background is available on LinkedIn.
+More Information about his background is available on LinkedIn.

 Knowledge Management Experience

-Mr. Lawson gained extensive first hand knowledge management experience while working at multiple agencies as a civil service lawyer.
+Mr. Lawson gained extensive knowledge management experience while working at multiple federal agencies as a civil service lawyer.
 His knowledge management articles have appeared in Pass It On, the ABA Government and Public Lawyer Division newsletter and The Public Manager, the flagship publication of the Association for Talent Development.
-His new book Knowledge Management for Law Firms: Building A Culture of Success will be published August 2021.
+His new book about KM in the private sector, Knowledge Management for Law Firms: Building A Culture of Success will be published in April 2022.

 - Speaking at major legal tech conferences, including ABA Techshow.
-His Techshow 2020 presentation demonstrated demonstrated how law firms can use Pillar Posts to improve their Search Engine Optimization (SEO).
+His Techshow 2020 presentation demonstrated how law firms can use Pillar Posts to improve Search Engine Optimization (SEO).

 - Writing The Complete Internet Handbook for Lawyers for the American Bar Association.
-This book received rave reviews (sample) and was credited with changing the way lawyers think about marketing via the Internet.
+This book received rave reviews (sample) and was credited with changing the way lawyers think about using the Internet and legal tech in general.

 - Co-authoring The Internet Roundtable, an influential monthly column on marketing for lawyers.

-- Winning praise for his chapters in multiple editions of the American Bar Association’s Flying Solo book series which explained how sole practitioners can market their practices using the Internet.
+- Winning praise for his chapters in multiple editions of the American Bar Association’s Flying Solo book series which explained how sole practitioners can benefit from technology.

 - Partnering with Greg Siskind, author of The Lawyer’s Guide to Marketing on the Internet, to present CLE programs in multiple cities.